top of page

 The decoy effect transfers directly from Humans to LLM's.

-Add a slightly worse option at a similar price to your budget tier, and 30-40% of AI decisions shift.
-Three of four models tested were susceptible.
-This is the oldest trick in SaaS pricing, and it works just as well on machines as on people.
+Add a slightly worse option at a similar price to your budget tier, and 60% of AI decisions shift.
+Four of five models were susceptible (p<.001 for all four), tested across 50 independent product categories.
+This is the oldest trick in SaaS pricing, and it works just as well on machines as on people, and more consistently than any other technique we tested.

 Gain/loss framing works, but not on every model.

-Describing the same outcome as "200 servers will be protected" versus "400 servers will remain vulnerable" changed decisions for Claude and Gemini, with effect sizes comparable to human studies.
-But GPT-5.4 was completely immune, choosing the safe option regardless of framing.
+Describing the same outcome as "200 servers will be protected" versus "400 servers will remain vulnerable" changed decisions for Gemini, Claude, and GLM-5, all statistically significant across 62 unique B2B scenarios.
+But GPT-5.4 was completely immune, and Kimi-K2.5 was barely affected.

 What Doesn't Work